espruino/EspruinoDocs/info/Troubleshooting BLE.md

 If you just want to reset your Puck.js you can also lift the battery away from the PCB slightly with a fingernail (although this doesn't work on [Pixl.js](/Pixl.js)).

+### When power is applied a LED stays lit

+Usually this happens if you're holding a button at startup, and the device enters bootloader mode.

+However in rare cases, your firmware may have got corrupted and so the bootloader is unable to boot into Espruino.
+In this case, please follow your board's instructions (above) to update the firmware, which should fix the problem.

 [Puck.js](/Puck.js)